MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/migrate-from-access-tokens-json.md

 ##### Call `az account get-access-token`

-You can manually call `az account get-access-token` in a terminal or use a subprocess to call it from another programming language.
-By default, the returned token is for the default subscription/tenant shown in `az account show`.
+You can manually call [az account get-access-token](/cli/azure/account#az_account_get_access_token) in a terminal or use a subprocess to call it from another programming language.
+By default, the returned token is for the default subscription/tenant shown in [az account show](/cli/azure/account#az_account_show).

 ```azurecli
 # get the active subscription